Dr4kzor/Chroot_Ubuntu/README.md

 # Chroot_Ubuntu (ROOT REQUIRED!)
 A chroot for Android devices with turnip drivers specifically tested for Snapdragon 8 Elite

+Known working CPUS so far:
+Snapdragon 8 Elite
+Snapdragon 870

+please let me know if you tested under a snapdragon cpu so I can add it to the list

 ## This ROOTFS contains:
 Ubuntu 24.04